LGraz/LGraz.github.io/_posts/2023-05-31-lmer_vs_ttests.md

   - lmm
 ---

-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# TLDR

-Given a dataset as shown in the last plot, we consider the following
+**TLDR:** Given a dataset as shown in the last plot, we consider the following analyses:
-analyses:
 1. For each subject extract the slope and perform a simple t-test on the slopes
 2. Fit `lmer(salery ~ slope + (1|subject))` and test if